redhat-manufacturing/device-edge-workshops/exercises/rhde_aap_rhsi/instructor/README.md

 All instructions in the main [provisioner file](../../../provisioner/README.md) hold true, **except** this workshop uses a custom playbook over the generic `provision_lab.yml` playbook.
 Simply replace `provision_lab.yml` with `rhde_aap_rhsi.yml` to provision this workshop.

+In terms of capacity the recommendation is to allocate 1 compute node for every 2 students.

+Remember to include in the extra_vars file the hash of the ansible manifest and in the ansible-navigator.yml the reference to the correct Execution Environment (2024-02-15).

 ## Provisioning Ahead of Time

 Expected provision time is: 90 minutes.
 Plan ahead accordingly.
 Provisioning will take longer on slower connections (ex: hotel wifi, conference wifi, etc).